NTKHarry/MediaEval2025_NewsImage/README.md

 ### Example Group Submission

-Below is the folder structure of the an example ZIP files for the group 'UnstableOsmosis':
+Below is the folder structure of an example ZIP file for the group 'UnstableOsmosis':

     UnstableOsmosis.zip
     |_ GEN_FLUX_SMALL